anomaly/gallagher/README.md

 cardholder.first_name
 ```

-> [!TIP]
+> [!IMPORTANT]\
-> We pride ourselves in providing a complete test suite as proof of high quality work that you can rely on.
+> Gallagher infrastructure deals with the sensitive topic of perimeter security.
+We take this rather seriously by providing a complete test suite.
 These tests constantly run against our _demo_ command centre hosted on the cloud.

+The rest of the README touches upon each of the tools we provide.
+If you like what you see so far we recommend you [head over to our documentation](https://anomaly.github.io/gallagher).

+## Using the CLI and TUI

+## Interacting via SQL

-## API Notes
+## Command Centre API Notes

+The Gallagher API the principles of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) which ensures that the API is self-descriptive and future proof.

-The Gallagher API uses `href` attributes to provide a the destination of referenced objects in the responses.
-These are prefixed with the server origin i.e if you are using the Cloud Gateway then all your URLs will be prefixed with the appropriate gateway's address.
+A `href` attribute provides a the destination of referenced objects in the responses.
+These are full qualified and will be prefixed with the server origin i.e if you are using the Cloud Gateway then all your URLs will be prefixed with the appropriate gateway's address.

 These appear in various forms, starting from as simple as the `href` itself: